Charles J. Pedersen: Discovery of the crown ethers

 At around 1960, Pedersen went back to research in the field of Coordination Chemistry, focusing on the synthesis of multidentate ligands.
 It was recommended by his colleague Herman Schroeder to work on the coordination chemistry of vanadium before working on the polymerization and oxidative catalytic activity of vanadium.
 It was while working on this research that Pedersen made his discovery of crown ether.
-Through studying the bio[2-(o-Hydroxyphenoxy)Ethyl] ether, Pedersen accidentally discovered an unknown substances described as a "goo" while purifying the compound.
+While studying the synthesis of bis[2-(o-hydroxyphenoxy)ethyl] ether, Pedersen accidentally discovered an unknown substances described as a "goo" while purifying the compound.
 Using ultraviolet–visible spectroscopy to study its reactions with phenol groups, after treating the samples with alkali, although the absorption curve initially showed no changes, it was observed to have shifted to higher absorption readings if one or more of the hydroxy groups were unpaired.
 Basing further research on this observation, Pedersen then dipped the unknown product in methanol and sodium hydroxide.
 Although the solution was not soluble in methanol, it became alkaline when in contact with the sodium hydroxide.

 Due to not being soluble in methanol, Pedersen then proceeded to treat the methanol with soluble sodium salts, to which the unknown substance became soluble, allowing him to conclude that the solubility was due to sodium ions instead of alkalinity.
 Since the behavior of this substance mirrored that of 2,3-benzo-1,4,7-trioxacyclononane, with twice the molecular-weight, the unknown molecule was then coined as dibenzo-18-crown-6, the first of the aromatic crown compounds discovered.